chrome-key/ckey/README.md

+**OBSOLETE!
+This project has become obsolete with new improvements brought by Chrome 87.
+Chrome DevTools now provide a similar feature to what this project aimed at providing.
+See https://developer.chrome.com/blog/new-in-devtools-87/#webauthn**

 # Chrome Key

 This is a Chrome Extension that emulates a hardware authentication device, allowing you to register with Webauthn-compatible websites without requiring an actual physical device.